 With over 50 events and programs, the 500 Festival makes May in Indy epic.
 Start with the OneAmerica 500 Festival Mini Marathon, which includes a lap around the Indianapolis Motor Speedway.
 Monument Circle turns into a playground for JP Morgan Chase 500 Festival Kids’ Day, Indiana’s largest outdoor festival for kids.
 The city pays homage to our fallen heroes with the 500 Festival Memorial Service on the steps of the Indiana War Memorial.
 Finally, one of the country’s largest parades brings color to the streets of downtown with the IPL 500 Festival Parade.

-May in Indy is all about speed, and things rev into high gear on May 13 as the IndyCar Grand Prix pits the world’s best drivers against the road course at the Indianapolis Motor Speedway.
+May in Indy is all about speed, and things rev into high gear on May 13 and 14 as the GMR Grand Prix pits the world’s best drivers against the road course at the Indianapolis Motor Speedway.
 With $25 general admission tickets (plus, kids get in free!) and unique sight lines from elevated viewing mounds, the Grand Prix is an ideal way to kickstart racing season.

 A visit to Monument Circle has never been sweeter.
 This annual afternoon of indulgence celebrates that most American of desserts, strawberry shortcake.
 “The Works” costs you only $7 and includes shortcake, strawberries, ice cream, and whipped topping.
 Grab a seat on the steps of the Soldiers and Sailors Monument, savor the flavors, enjoy some people watching, and know that the funds raised support a historic fixture of faith in the city.

 Don't miss the world's best stock car drivers return to the Racing Capital of the World for the Verizon 200 at the Brickyard.